by Moises Garza

 Joseph Mal. de Ayala y Anta.
 Cantu Espanoles

-En beinti ochjo de julio de setecientos treinta y dos a. case y vele ynfacie a Jospeh Manuel de Alla hijo Legitimo de Dn.
+En beinti ocho de julio de setecientos treinta y dos a. case y vele ynfacie a Jospeh Manuel de Alla hijo Legitimo de Dn.
 Nicolas de Allala, y de Anta. de la Garza, con Josepha Anta.
 Cantu Doncella hija legitima de Jospeh CAntu y de Gertrudis de la Graza todos Espanoles, originarios y vesinos de esta ciudad Acindoseles dispensado el parentesco de 3o. grado en igualdad, de sangre, y publicados los [/} de boleta En los dias 15, 26, y 27 de esthe mes fueron testigos Ygnacio Gutierres, Xptoval Trevino y Cayetano Baldes, y lo firme.

 Fr.
 Mathias de Aguirre